cargo-bins/cargo-binstall/SIGNING.md

 Now when binstall downloads your packages, it will also download the `.sig` file and use the `pubkey` in the Cargo.toml to verify the signature.
 If the signature has a trusted comment, it will print it at install time.

-NOTE that `minisign` and `rsign2` uses a password to encrypt the secret key, which makes it harder to automate.
+`minisign` and `rsign2` by default prompt for a password when generating a keypair and signing, which can hinder automation.

-There are a few solutions for this problem:
+You can:
  - Pass `-W` to `minisign` or `rsign2` to generate a password-less private key.
    NOTE that you also need to pass this when signing.
  - When signing using `minisign`, it reads from stdin for password so you could use